December Self Care: 20 Ideas to Calm the Hustle and Bustle

 No doubt you’re likely spending a lot of time with family this month.
 However, if you’re an introvert like me, your social battery can only go so far (P.S: you’ll love these self care ideas for introverts!).

-In order to recharge, you want to spend some much-needed time alone.
+Self care during the holidays in the form of time spent alone is a must.
 I know that sometimes I just need to lock myself in a dark room and binge-watch my favorite shows without anyone bothering me haha!

 6. Journal for your mental health

-This Is exactly why I created the printable mental health journal to help you do the same!
-This journal is jam-packed with 33 pages of journal prompts and exercises for making sense of your emotions, reframing negative thoughts, and overcoming unhelpful behaviors.
+This Is exactly why I created the printable anxiety journal to help you do the same!
+It’s jam-packed with 33 pages of journal prompts and exercises for making sense of your emotions, reframing negative thoughts, and overcoming unhelpful behaviors.
+If you struggle with these, go check out the journal!

 7. Lean on your support system